Special Police Maryland

-The Baltimore Police Department has laid down regulations for the private police who guards scores of businesses here.
+The Baltimore Police Department has laid down regulations for the private police who guard scores of businesses here in Baltimore.

-Probably the most significant part of the order from Donald D Pomerleau, the police Commissioner – under authority given the department in 1906 but never used – is a set of guidelines governing uniforms.
+Probably the most significant part of the order from Donald D. Pomerleau, the Police Commissioner - under authority given the department in 1906 but never used – is a set of guidelines governing police and security uniforms.

-A move to regulate the uniforms worn by special police follows complaints that many use uniforms that closely resemble those worn by Baltimore police.
+A move to regulate the uniforms worn by Special Police follows complaints that many use uniforms that too closely resemble those worn by Baltimore Police.

-Guidelines for the appearances of uniforms and deadlines in which they must be met
+Guidelines for the appearances of uniforms, and deadlines in which they must meet the new regulations are;

-- No shoulder patch may be worn on the left arm of the uniform, a trademark of Baltimore police, and those patches now in use by special police officers must be removed by 15 August 1969.
+- No shoulder patch may be worn on the left sleeve of the uniform, a trademark of Baltimore Police, and those patches now in use by Special Police Officers must be removed by 15 August 1969.

-- Uniforms that are similar in color to Baltimore Police uniforms must be differentiated by a 1-inch scarlet stripe worn on the special police officers uniform trouser seams by 30 September 1969.
+- Uniforms similar in color to Baltimore Police Uniforms must be differentiated by a one-inch scarlet [red] stripe worn on the Special Police Officers uniform trousers seam by 30 September 1969.

-- All collar insignias now worn by many special police officers, another trademark of Baltimore police to distinguish rank, must be removed from the special officer’s uniform by 30 September 1969.
+- All collar insignias now worn by many Special Police Officers, another trademark of Baltimore Police to distinguish rank, must be removed from Special Police Officers’ uniform by 30 September 1969.

-At the same time the commissioners set a $25 licensing fee for his departments review of applicants seeking employment by commercial firms and attend our fee for annual review of each license issued.
+At the same time, the commissioner set a $25 Licensing Fee for his departments review of applicants seeking employment by commercial security firms, and a $10.00 fee for annual review of each license issued.

 Courtey Mark Mossa